ORG4N/computing-group-project/README.md

 ### API

--
+- The API gets information from the database, and sends it to the frontend where it is shown to the user.

 ### Database

-- The database holds data related to the Business Profile,
+- The database holds data related to a Business's profile, menu, ranking, and other details used in the website.

 # Team Members